 The specified address is not the address of an nRF24L01 radio, rather it is more like a path that connects the endpoints.
-When assigning addresses to a data pipe, you can use any 5 byte long address you can think of (as long as the first byte is unique among simultaneously broadcasting addresses), so you're not limited to communicating with only the same 6 nRF24L01 radios.
+When assigning addresses to a data pipe, you can use any 5 byte long address you can think of (as long as the first byte is unique among simultaneously broadcasting addresses), so you're not limited to communicating with only the same 6 nRF24L01 radios (more on this when we officially support "Multiciever" mode).